t3n0/notes/notes/ubuntu/OpenPBS.md

    ./configure --prefix=/opt/pbs
    ```
    NOTE: if you have anaconda installed in the system, it is possible that the `make` command will fail to find the python headers needed for the build.
-   In this case, you have to specify explicitly the location of you default python
+   In this case, you have to specify explicitly the location of you default python, for example:
    ```
    ./configure --prefix=/opt/pbs PYTHON=/usr/bin/python3.8
    ```